chadfazio/asm341/module1/lab4/lab4.rst

 #.
 Navigate to **Security -> Application Security -> Security Policies** and click **Create New Policy**

 #.
+Chose **Advanced** in the upper right hand corner of the policy configuration pane.

+#.
 Populate the configuration dialog like the one below, then click **Create Policy**.
 Be sure to enter the IP address and click add.
 This is the IP address of our lab workstation and will tell ASM to treat traffic originating from there as legitimate.
 This will help to speed up the learning process.

     |lab14-1|